Fun FOOD Frolic

 Traveler’s Note:

-If you are planning to shop, hone your bargaining skills and check prices at different shops before buying.
-You can visit the Buddhist and the Taoist Temple in the China town.
+• If you plan to shop, hone your bargaining skills and check prices at different shops before buying.
+You can visit the Buddhist and the Taoist Temple in Chinatown.

 Petaling Street, Chinatown